karlsmalley/ccsgpubs/README.md

 # ccsgpubs
-Application written in php which fetches publications from PubMed, stores them in a database and t hem re-renders them for a CCSG application
+Application written in php which fetches publications from PubMed, stores them in a database and then re-renders them for a CCSG application